Transforming Life in Central Appalachia

 Saturday, July 1 – Saturday, July 8

-This will be Chardon Church’s 40th year of participating in ASP!
-Our trip will be somewhere in Kentucky this year.
 This event is our national youth service project.
 Our youth travel to Appalachia to make homes warmer, safer, and drier.
-They’ll return home stronger, wiser, and closer to Jesus.
+They return home stronger, wiser, and closer to Jesus.
 This is a life-changing event!
 Our youth always return talking of hard work, with minimal injuries, and lots of fun.
 They talk of families that they were sent to help.
 And they reflect how the hope and faith of these families touched both our youth and their leaders.
 This trip is open to High School youth (youth going into 9th grade – youth entering college).
 If you hear Jesus calling you to this type of service, please join us!

 ASP provides vital housing services to low-income families living in Central Appalachia as well as transformational life experiences to those we serve, volunteers offering their service, congregations involved with ASP, and entire communities.